-The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.

 The accounting officer continuously strives to ensure the trust's financial management demonstrates effectiveness, economy and efficiency.
-The accounting officer for the academy trust has delivered improved value for money in several areas, including improved joint procurement savings on books, classroom materials and catering contracts with a particularly focus on utilities during 2019/20.
+The accounting officer for the academy trust has delivered improved value for money in several areas, including improved joint procurement savings on books, classroom materials and catering contracts with a particularly focus on utilities and agency frameworks during 2020/21.
 The programme of work has also generated several grants and gifts in kind.
 In driving improved efficiencies, the trust also shares internal IT support resources across several schools.